krishnapranayangara/Machine-learning/README.md

-## Day 1 of Machine learning Projects
+## Day 1 of Machine learning Homeworks

-## 1. Learnt how to commit code
-## 2. Git Structure and logging
-## 3. Exception Handling and testing the code